-Furthermore, you should ensure that all technically demanding exercises (e.g. squats, bench press, deadlifts) are always done at the beginning of your workout.
+I recommend to schedule all technically demanding exercises (e.g. squats, bench press, deadlifts) to the beginning of your workout.

-At the end of the day, there is no way around hard and consistent workouts to build your dream physique.
+At the end of the day, there is no way around hard and consistent workouts to build muscle mass.

 For more in-depth about the optimal volume for hypertrophy, check out our complete guide!

 Despite the fact that supersets save some time, you should not replace the main parts of your training with supersets.